Bylaws of the

 A. Chair

-B. Vice Chair-Communication
+B. Vice Chair

-C. Vice Chair-Fundraising
+C. Vice Chair-Communication

-D. Vice Chair-Candidate Development
+E. Vice Chair-Candidate Development & Membership

-E. Secretary
+F. Secretary

-F. Treasurer
+G. Treasurer

 Section 2.
 Duties of Officers

-A. Chair shall preside at all meetings of the RRTC and perform all other duties incident to the office of Chair.
+A. Chair shall preside at all meetings of the RRTC and perform all other duties pertinent to the office of Chair.
 The Chair will write blurbs for social media and our web page which represents the positions of the RRTC on a variety of matters.
 The Chair also seeks new members to join the RRTC.

-C. Vice Chair Fundraising shall be responsible for establishing RRTC’s fundraising goals with the RRTC as a whole and then driving fund-raising events conducted throughout his or her term.
+D. Vice Chair Fundraising shall be responsible for establishing RRTC’s fundraising goals with the RRTC as a whole and then driving fund-raising events conducted throughout his or her term.
 The Vice Chair-Fundraising shall write blurbs or short paragraphs about the activities and/or positions the RRTC and candidates are taking.
-The Vice Chair-Fundraising shall work closely with the Treasurer to mange an accounting of all funds received or expended.
-The Vice Chair-Fundraising shall report on progress at each regular meeting of the RRTC.
+The Vice Chair-Fundraising shall work closely with the Treasurer to manage an accounting of all funds received or expended.

-E. Secretary shall be responsible for keeping a record of all meetings and attendance at meetings, the maintenance of the roll of the elected and appointed RRTC membership, matters as directed by the Chair, the provision of notice of all meetings of the membership and performance of such other duties as the chair shall direct.
+Article 5, Section 2.F: Secretary shall be responsible for keeping a record of all meetings and attendance at meetings, the maintenance of the roll of the elected and appointed RRTC membership, matters as directed by the Chair, the provision of notice of all meetings of the membership and performance of such other duties as the chair shall direct.
 The secretary will book meeting locations, send condolence cards when appropriate, and distribute the minutes and agendas to members.

-F. Treasurer shall keep the financial books and records of the RRTC and be responsible for all receipts and expenditures of money, render periodic account at least quarterly to the membership, manage the required reporting under RIGL 17-25, the Rhode Island Campaign Contributions and Reporting Act, and perform other duties incident to the role of Treasurer.
+Article 5, Section 2.G: Treasurer shall keep the financial books and records of the RRTC and be responsible for all receipts and expenditures of money, manage the required reporting under RIGL 17-25 the Rhode Island Campaign Contributions and Reporting Act, and perform other duties incident to the role of Treasurer.
+The Treasurer shall collect dues from each member, remind members of their dues, payments or balances, and provide a copy of the bank statement at the monthly meeting of RRTC.
+The Treasurer shall report on progress at each regular meeting of the RRTC.

 Article VI: Committees